 I have teamed up with to skilled woodworkers from Latvia who have know each other since early school days.

-They have a little company with another (third) employee, and they make the dials from scratch in their small facility.
+They have a little company with two more employees, and they make the dials from scratch in their small facility.
 They use local oak wood from especially Latvia and Lithuania.

 This also means that they quality check all dials themselves.